thehyve/transmart-core/transmart-batch/docs/developer_docs.md

 Development
 -----------

-Running can also be done without capsule:
+Running can also be done without the shadow jar:

     ./gradlew run -Pargs='-p studies/GSE8581/clinical.params -n' --debug-jvm